jspw/Little-Fun-Stuffs/mkv to mp4 converter/README.md

 This is a simple python script that will use **ffmpeg** to convert MKV file to MP4 !

-Converting files into mp4 one by one so _automate_ it :3 It will convert all the mkv files in the current directory to mp4 files and will delete the mkv files after concerting!
+It will convert all the mkv files in the current directory to mp4 files and will delete the mkv files after concerting!
+Converting files into mp4 one by one so **automated** it :3

-Features :
+Features :i

 - convert mkv files to mp4
 - Fast
-- Doesn't loose quality
+- **Doesn't loose quality**
 - automated
-- delete converted files automaticly
+- **delete** converted files automaticly

 Supported Operating System: